dips-21/my_practice/README.md

     Java TreeMap contains values based on the key.
 It implements the NavigableMap interface and extends AbstractMap class.
     Java TreeMap contains only unique elements.
-   // Java TreeMap cannot have a null key but can have multiple null values.
     Java TreeMap is non synchronized.
     Java TreeMap maintains ascending order.